press & podcasts

 speak with people ep.
 246: how to fix the culture-communication gap

-I dive into the hidden gaps that can quietly weaken your company culture—how what an organization says doesn’t always match what people actually experience.
-I talk about the real cost of poor internal messaging and share strategies to crisis-proof your communication systems.
-Most importantly, I explore what it truly means to “walk the culture talk” and build trust that lasts.
+Alejandra dives into the hidden gaps that can quietly weaken company culture — how what an organization says doesn't always match what people actually experience.
+She talks about the real cost of poor internal messaging and shares strategies to crisis-proof communication systems.
+Most importantly, she explores what it truly means to "walk the culture talk" and build trust that lasts.

 • Cover image of a podcast titled 'A World of Difference' with host Lori Adams-Brown, featuring a woman with long blonde hair, wearing a dark blazer, standing in front of a digital world map background.